-The dean of student affairs convenes a meeting in the fall and spring semesters with the student leaders of the college including student organization officers.
+The dean of student affairs convenes a bi-monthly meeting with the student leaders of the college including student organization officers.
+In addition to the leaders of the recognized student organizations, each program not represented in that leadership is to select a representative to serve on the SLC.
 This ensures fluid communication and transparency, provides students a voice in college decision-making and informs the dean of the current concerns, ideas and issues facing the students.
+The dean of student affairs is always available to hear student concerns and/or respond to student inquiries.